What are sleep disorders?

 When should I consider seeing a sleep specialist?

-All customers with adult onset parasomnias (NREM and REM) need to see a sleep specialist for an evaluation.
-The evaluation should include a nocturnal polysomnographic study, and the sleep specialist will determine whether the customer needs an MRI of the brain or a neurologic work up.
-When parasomnias lead to injury or psychological distress to the customer or the bed partner, result in law breaking, impair functioning due to excessive daytime sleepiness, cause weight gain, or complicate the treatment of a primary Axis I disorder, a referral should be made to a sleep specialist for evaluation and treatment.
+All patients with adult onset parasomnias (NREM and REM) need to see a sleep specialist for an evaluation.
+The evaluation should include a nocturnal polysomnographic study, and the sleep specialist will determine whether the patient needs an MRI of the brain or a neurologic work up.
+When parasomnias lead to injury or psychological distress to the patient or the bed partner, result in law breaking, impair functioning due to excessive daytime sleepiness, cause weight gain, or complicate the treatment of a primary Axis I disorder, a referral should be made to a sleep specialist for evaluation and treatment.